-Luke Ellsworth currently serves as Treasurer for Haiti Health Initiative.
+Luke Ellsworth currently serves as treasurer for Haiti Health Initiative.
 He is a certified public accountant and is employed as the controller for a growing technology company.
-He has experience in the not-for-profit, banking, utilities, and technology industries and is excited to be a part of Haiti Health Initiative.
+He has experience in the not-for-profit, banking, utilities, and technology industries and is excited to be a part of HHI.
 When he’s not tending to his financial responsibilities, he enjoys backpacking and hiking with his wife and kids, who also enjoy raising puppies for the Guide Dogs for the Blind organization.

 Dan Ursenbach, MBA